Hawn's Mill massacre: Massacre

 On October 30 at approximately 4 p.m., the militia rode into the community.
 David Evans, a leader in the community, ran towards the militia, waving his hat and calling for peace.
 Alerted to the militia's approach, most of the Latter-day Saint women and children fled into the woods to the south, while most of the men headed to the blacksmith shop.
 The building was a particularly vulnerable structure as the widely-spaced logs enabled the attackers to fire inside.
 The shop became a deathtrap, since the militia gave no quarter, discharging about 100 rifles into the building.
-Grand River Township Justice of the Peace Thomas McBride, wounded while escaping the blacksmith shop, surrendered his gun to Jacob S Rogers Jr. who shot him, then hacked his body with a corn knife (scythe blade).
+Grand River Township Justice of the Peace Thomas McBride, wounded while escaping the blacksmith shop, surrendered his gun to Jacob S Rogers Jr., who shot him and then hacked his body with a corn knife (scythe blade).
 According to their own account, they fired seven rounds making upwards of 1,600 shots during the attack of Hawn's Mill.
 The attack lasted 30 to 60 minutes.

 After the initial attack, several of those who had been wounded or had surrendered were shot dead.
 Members of the militia entered the shop and found 10-year-old Sardius Smith, 7-year-old Alma Smith (sons of Amanda Barnes Smith), and 9-year-old Charles Merrick hiding under the blacksmith's bellows.
 Alma and Charles were shot (Charles later died), and a militia man known as "Glaze, of Carroll county", killed Sardius when he "put his musket against Sardius's skull and blew off the top of his head."
 Later, a William Reynolds would justify the killing by saying, "Nits will make lice, and if he had lived he would have become a Mormon."
 William Champlin who was "playing possum" heard the conversations, was discovered, held captive a few days, then released.